-In my time with Aanchal, I have seen it evolve form service users also assisting in the day to day running of the organisation to qualified experts being employed and more services added to Aanchal such as 24 hour child helpline and different youth groups.
+In my time with Aanchal, I have seen it evolve from service users also assisting in the day to day running of the organisation to qualified experts being employed and more services added to Aanchal such as 24-hour child helpline and different youth groups.

 Martin Real – Trustee

 Martin has been a solicitor at Bowling and Co. since 1996 and a partner since 2002.
 Martin is a Resolution accredited domestic violence law specialist.
 In the past, Martin has worked for the NHS and is a qualified psychiatric nurse and knows too well the effects of domestic violence has on mental health.

 Martin did some work supporting Haven House in the mid-1990s and was on their advisory board.